addieuwu/2.3-Scope/lesson_one.md

 ```

-When we call myFunction(), we have placed the values 2 and 5 inside the parenthesis.
+This way, when we call myFunction(), myVar1 and myVar2 have the values of 2 and 5 that we wanted.
 The placement of these numbers corresponds to the placement of the parameters.